 Our custom models can be deployed in live production environments whatever your tech stack.

 Scores can be written back to CRM systems for activation via email and offers, or scored in real time via our API for onsite activation.

 Is this for you?

-ConversionGeni is a custom machine learning model which predicts whether online visitors will convert (buy something, or take a certain action).
+ConversionGeni is a custom machine learning model which predicts which online visitors will take a future action, such as a purchase.

-It is trained exclusively on your first party analytics data, predicting based on visitor data and patterns of behaviour.
+It is trained exclusively on your first party analytics data, predicting based on anonymous customer data and patterns of behaviour.

 Click on the different category headings to find out more.
 You can also change some of your preferences.
 Note that blocking some types of cookies may impact your experience on our websites and the services we are able to offer.

 These cookies are strictly necessary to provide you with services available through our website and to use some of its features.

 We provide you with a list of stored cookies on your computer in our domain so you can check what we stored.
 Due to security reasons we are not able to show or modify cookies from other domains.
 You can check these in your browser security settings.

 We also use different external services like Google Webfonts, Google Maps, and external Video providers.
 Since these providers may collect personal data like your IP address we allow you to block them here.
 Please be aware that this might heavily reduce the functionality and appearance of our site.
 Changes will take effect once you reload the page.